stan-davies/pygame-projectiles/README.md

 # pygame-projectiles
+## info
-some classes and utility functions to create projectiles in pygame
+some classes and utility functions to create projectiles in pygame i might eventually upload this as an installable module to pip but i haven't yet got around to finding out how

 ## init
 use `proj.init()` to init projectiles. you need to give these arguments in this order: